SanathM12/PyQT-Final-Project/README.md

+# Embedded Systems Python Integration Project

+## Objective
-# The main objective for this project is to be able to integrate our Python knowledge into controlling and interacting with embedded systems
+The main objective of this project is to integrate Python programming with embedded systems to enable control and interaction with hardware devices such as an Arduino.

-# In order to count this project as successful, a few requirements we intend to reach are:
+## Success Criteria
+To consider this project successful, the following goals must be met:

-#   PyQt GUI to read in and display the current temperature readings from the Arduino
+- **PyQt GUI** to read in and display the current temperature readings from the Arduino
-#   Active control from the GUI to the Arduino for fan control
+- **Active control** from the GUI to the Arduino for fan operation
-#   Automated fan toggle based on sensor input and predetermined temperature thresholds
+- **Automated fan toggling** based on sensor input and predefined temperature thresholds
-#   Data storage and visualization using MatPlotLib to show the temperature trend over time
+- **Data storage and visualization** using MatPlotLib to show temperature trends over time

-# Packages:
-#   PyQt for GUI
-#   PySerial for Arduino communication
+## Required Packages
+- **PyQt** – for building the graphical user interface
+- **PySerial** – for communication between the Arduino and Python
-#   MatPlotLib for creating temperature data graphs
+- **MatPlotLib** – for creating graphs of temperature data

-# Functionality from Project Proposal:
+## Planned Functionality (From Project Proposal)
-#   Bang Bang control to turn on/off fan, variable control to maintain temperature, emergency response control with lighter
+- **Bang-bang control:** Turn the fan on or off based on temperature thresholds
+- **Variable control:** Dynamically adjust fan behavior to maintain a target temperature
+- **Emergency response mode:** Special high-temperature alert or response, e.g., triggered with a lighter during testing